Downside Risk Meaning

 - Time Horizon – The most important parameter to analyze any risk metric is the time horizon.
 This factor becomes even more important for downside risk.
 The time horizon helps in limiting our analysis for a particular duration of time making our calculation more precise and are models more robust.
 It should be important to include proper sample space to make sure the time horizon you selected is unbiased and is free from cyclic deviations.

 - Confidence Interval – Downside risk is a study based on statistical measures.
-Hence it becomes important that a proper and definite confidence interval is selected as all further calculations will be based on it.
+Hence it becomes important that a proper and definite confidence formula is selected as all further calculations will be based on it.
 This parameter should be defined based on the comfort level of the investor or the institution carrying out the analysis.
 There is no definite number that is right or wrong, but a benchmark based on which you decide your risk-taking ability.

 Downside Risk Formula